 Man missing at sea after Christmas Day swim in Devon is named

+Family pay tribute to ‘deeply loved’ antiques dealer who went missing during Christmas Day swim in Devon

-Matthew Upham’s family say he was ‘deeply loved’ and will be ‘forever missed’
+Matthew Upham’s family say he is ‘deeply loved’ and will be ‘forever missed’

 One of the two men who were swept away at sea during a Christmas Day swim in Devon has been named by his family.